 - We strongly suggest that DEC suspend its efforts in investigating the FAA/ATC market until the systems documentation, scheduled for release in February, 1988, can be received and analyzed.
-We believe that this documentation will present a much more complete and accurate description of the potential market. - 2.
-As a function of 1., above, we also suggest that INPUT's activities in this regard be suspended at this point.
-We further suggest that the unexpended project money be expended in examining the new documentation, when made available by the FAA. - 3.
-We further recommend that DEC assign one, or more, of its Washington, DC, office staff, to become familiar with the FAA/ATC.
-Since it is improbable that the trust fund will become a semi-permanent part of the FAA budgeting process, we suggest that DEC regularly examine the trust fund allocation to FAA for expenditures.
-These trust fund dollar amounts are significant, and the use of funds by DEC in tracking these expenditures would appear to be well worth while.
+We believe that this documentation will present a much more complete and accurate description of the potential market. - As a function of item one, above, we also suggest that INPUT's activities in this regard be suspended at this point.
+We further suggest that the unexpended project money be employed in examining the new documentation when made available by the FAA. - 3.
+We further recommend that DEC assign one or more of its Washington, DC office staff to become familiar with the FAA/ATC.
+Since it is improbable that the trust fund will become a permanent part of the FAA budgeting process, we suggest that DEC regularly examine the trust fund allocation to FAA for expenditures.
+These trust fund dollar amounts are significant, and tracking these expenditures would appear to be well worthwhile.
 The INPUT Washington office would be pleased to assist in getting this effort started. - 4.
 We also recommend that, if DEC believes it has the ability to successfully compete in the FAA systems market, it broaden its scope beyond the FAA's air traffic control systems.
-We make this recommendation for two reasons:

-- The re-hosting project and the sector suite project are heavily dominated by IBM.
-We question if it would be realistic for DEC to assume a significant degree of success in these areas at this time. - Significant amounts of funds are being spent by the FAA in other areas.
+We make this recommendation for two reasons: - The re-hosting project and the sector suite project are heavily dominated by IBM.
+We question if it would be realistic for DEC to aspire to a significant degree of success in these areas at this time. - Significant funds are being spent by the FAA in other areas.
 Specifically, we suggest immediate investigation of the OATS and CORN projects.
-These may still be open for vendor proposals and are each significant in dollar magnitude. - Within the context of the DOT/FAA, we further recommend the following actions: - Investigate the possibility for hardware upgrades at the Transportation Systems Center in Cambridge, MA.
-This is a DOT research center, equipped with DEC VAX's.
-We have learned that this center may be converted into a quasi-public agency and thus, there may be some changes in mission. - Review the current GSA computer equipment inventory database, available on tape.
-This database will give the geographic locations of all FAA computer hardware.
-Other, non-government reports, can help identify installation dates and thus help project replacement, or upgrade dates.
-This might give DEC a "foot-in-thedoor" at the FAA.
+These may still be open for vendor proposals and each is significant in dollar magnitude.

+- 5. Within the context of the DOT/FAA, we further recommend the following actions: - Investigate the possibility for hardware upgrades at the Transportation Systems Center in Cambridge, MA.
+This is a DOT research center equipped with DEC VAX's.
+We have learned that this center may be converted into a quasi-public agency and thus, there may be some changes in mission. - Review the current GSA computer equipment inventory data base available on tape.
+This data base will give the geographic locations of all FAA computer hardware.
+Other non-government reports can help identify installation dates and help project replacement or upgrade dates.
+This might give DEC a "foot-in-the-door" at the FAA. - 6.
 Regardless of any other activity, we strongly recommend that DEC undertake a strenuous legal review of its liability exposure in the air traffic systems marketplace.
 If the potential financial exposure is as great as we have been led to believe, then this subject deserves the attention of management as part of its exploration of the FAA market.